Former supermodel and actress Dayle Haddon dies at 76

 She reportedly died from suspected carbon monoxide poisoning

 Canadian model and actress Dayle Haddon attends the Dior pre-fall fashion show at the Brooklyn Museum in Brooklyn, New York on April 15, 2024.
-(Photo by Andrea RENAULT / AFP)
+Photo: AFP file

 Actor and former model Dayle Haddon has died from suspected carbon monoxide poisoning at the age of 76.